 Go back in time at the Arizona Museum of Natural History’s permanent and rotating exhibitions.
 You’ll learn about the universe, ancient cretaceous seas, prehistoric cultures, rocks and minerals, caves, wetlands and galaxies.
 Kids and kids-at-heart will love Dinosaur Hall where you’ll be transported to a time when these giants roamed the earth for 150 million years.
 You can even hear their roars and watch them come to life at Dinosaur Mountain.

 Learn about the city’s past with a visit to the Mesa Historical Museum.
-The museum’s current exhibit is called Making Mesa Home and it’s on until November 30.
-Check it out to read stories from local residents and learn about the city’s agricultural history.
+The museum’s current exhibit is called Stitching Mesa Together: Community Through Making and it’s on until January 4.
+Check it out to read stories from local residents and learn about the city’s crafting community.

 A scenic boat cruise is another great way to see Mesa’s stunning canyon walls and desert vistas.
 The Desert Belle has been entertaining guests sailing along Saguaro Lake for 50 years.
 During this 90-minute narrated cruise that holds 145 passengers, you will likely spot wildlife such as bobcats, mountain lions and coyotes.
 You may also see geological formations, and flora such as native prickly pear and a variety of cacti.
 Look up and you could spot eagles, falcons, or hawks flying above you.